- Contact Us

-The Department of Psychology admits graduate students once a year in the Fall term (September) and usually receives over 225 applications, typically accepting 15-20 students each year.
+The Department of Psychology admits graduate students once a year in the Fall term (September) and usually receives over 300 applications, typically accepting 15-20 students each year.
 The Department considers all information provided by the student, including their personal statement and relevant research experience, in the admission process.
 Candidates may also be interviewed in person, by telephone, or via videoconference prior to final selection.
-The Department reserves the right to admit only those students for whom research space and an appropriate faculty supervisor is available (see here for faculty members currently recruiting graduate students).
+The Department reserves the right to admit only those students for whom research space and an appropriate faculty supervisor are available (see here for faculty members currently recruiting graduate students).

 Students accepted into the Clinical Psychology program must complete a Criminal Record Check prior to program entry.